noahzeldin/dissertation/mt_music_analysis_write_up.md

     individually.
 However, the pairing of sopranos with tenors does appear slightly more often and that of altos with basses.

+8. See Bodek, *Proletarian Performance*, 58-59.

-7. See, for instance, Dümling, *Lasst euch*, 291-94 and 298.
+9. See, for instance, Dümling, *Lasst euch*, 291-94 and 298.

-8. I consider the text of “Wir sind der Abschaum der Welt’ to be politically neutral, because there is no mention of Communism, the Communist Party, the Soviet Union, etc. Instead, the song discusses general issues like fighting”exploitation" \[*Ausbeutung*\] and and
+10. I consider the text of “Wir sind der Abschaum der Welt’ to be politically neutral, because there is no mention of Communism, the Communist Party, the Soviet Union, etc. Instead, the song discusses general issues like fighting”exploitation" \[*Ausbeutung*\] and and